Baroness Royal of Blaisdon

-Jim Spiers (chairman) – 31 years as an engineer, 14 years working in care and now working for the local hospice.
+Jim Spiers (chairman) – 31 years as an engineer, 14 years working in care.
 I am a volunteer driver for hospital transport as well as regular driving for FSS.
 I was a qualified cub and scout leader for 25 years.
 For 50 years I have been a qualified football referee with Gloucestershire FA and I enjoy fishing.
-I am Treasurer of the Forest of Dean Health Forum which represents the interest of Forest of Dean people around Health issues.
+I am Treasurer of the Forest of Dean Health Forum which represents the interest of the Forest of Dean people around Health issues.

 Sue Henchley (secretary)– A retired Chartered Physiotherapist.

-Natalie Turner – Centre assistant joined Forest Sensory Services in 2019 as a member of staff (she had previously been a volunteer).
+Natalie Turner –Eye Care Liaison Officer.
+Joined Forest Sensory Services in 2019 as a member of staff (she had previously been a volunteer).

 She is a very enthusiastic bubbly contributor to many of the classes and organises all the subsidised transport.

 I am a community optometrist who has worked in the Forest of Dean since 1981.
 I am a partner of David Kear Opticians.I was chair of the Gloucestershire Local Optical Committee for 20 years before stepping down last year.
 I have also served on the PEC committee of Gloucestershire CCG.
 I am chair of the trustees of Cambodia Action, a small development agency/mission working in Cambodia.
 In my role as a trustee of FSS, I bring the clinical experience of sight issues and experience in working with healthcare professionals.